alexandrelucchesi/oakTest/README.md

 -----------------
 The client was written in Haskell.
 In order to run it, you need first to install the [Haskell Platform](http://www.haskell.org/platform/) and then follow the steps below.

 * Disclaimer: I just liked the challenge of "brushing bits" in Haskell.
-I found that it could be interesting and, indeed, it was. :-)
+I thought that it could be interesting and, indeed, it was. :-)

 1.2.
 Directly
 -------------
-* Run "runhaskell Main.hs <serverAddress> <servicePortNumber>".
+* Run "runhaskell Main.hs \[serverAddress\] \[servicePortNumber\]".

 1.3.
 Compiling
 --------------